Ghrelin is a naturally occurring hormone.

 Many researchers believe that ghrelin plays a significant role in the long-term regulation of body weight.
 They suggest that excessive production of ghrelin or a heightened sensitivity to this hormone may be a factor in obesity.

 Although, it is important to note that most nutrition experts attribute the increasing rate of obesity to modern lifestyle factors, such as increased consumption of high-calorie foods and lack of regular exercise.
-Many people try to diet to lose weight, but do not make permanent and sustainable changes in their eating and exercise habits.
+Many people try to diet to lose weight, but do not make permanent changes in their eating and exercise habits.
 Since most dieting involves food and calorie-restriction, it is often unsuccessful simply because it is monotonous, restrictive, and causes hunger.
-But, according to the experts, most people can achieve a healthy weight and body fat level by making positive changes in their eating habits and activity level.
+But, most people can achieve a healthy weight and body fat level by making positive changes in their eating habits and activity level.

 It is possible that in the near future drug companies will develop a drug that focuses on the role that ghrelin plays in the body.
 This drug could potentially help reduce excess hunger and weight gain.
 In the meantime, additional studies are being conducted in this branch of obesity research.